0x8sksr/WordPress-Plugin-Boilerplate-Framework/README.md

 ## WordPress.org Preparation

 The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 ## Recommended Tools

 ### i18n Tools